jimiadams/jimiadams.github.io/_pages/about.md

   - **Nov 9**: We (along w/ Elizabeth Lawrence, Joshua Goode, David Schaefer, and Stefanie Mollborn) posted a version of [our paper](https://osf.io/preprints/socarxiv/xnd39/) on the network influence & homophilous selection of "health lifestyles" to SocArXiv.
   - **Nov 5**: I gave [a talk](https://calendar.colorado.edu/event/complexdynamical_systems_seminar_-_jimi_adams?utm_campaign=widget&utm_medium=widget&utm_source=University+of+Colorado+Boulder#.X9l4oi2cbOR) for the Complex/Dynamical Systems Seminar in the Applied Math department at CU Boulder.
   - **July 20-22**: I co-organized (w/ David Lazer) a [COVID-19 satellite](https://www.insna.org/covid-19-satellite-of-sunbelt) to the summer Sunbelt XL (social network) meetings sponsored by INSNA.
 Videos of a number of talks are now linked from the program.
-  - **July 1**: Our [commentary](https://www.atsjournals.org/doi/full/10.1513/AnnalsATS.202005-501PS) (w/ Andrea Buchwald, David Bortz, & Beth Carlton) on COVID-19 modeling is posted at the *Annals of the American Thoracic Society*.

 about me
 ------